MECM-ResearchGroup/autoinstall-server/README.md

 ## Installation
 **Some commands require root access, so always verify the scripts before running them.**

-Download or clone the repo and run `./setup_netboot.sh`.
-Set executing permission with `chmod +x setup_netboot.sh`, if needed.
+Download or clone the repo and run `./bootstrap.sh`.
+Set executing permission with `chmod +x bootstrap.sh`, if needed.
 It's also possible to change the IP of the server on `autoinstall.yaml` and `grub.cfg`, and the hostname of the target system.

 Then, move the tarball to /var/www/html: